metaplex-foundation/developer-hub/src/pages/core/fetch.md

 Multiple Assets can either be fetched using a `getProgramAccounts` (GPA) call, which can be quite expensive and slow RPC wise, or using the `Digital Asset Standard` API, which is faster but requires [specific RPC providers](/rpc-providers).

-Below are some helper methods that wrap around some GPA calls.

 ### Fetch Assets By Owner

 {% dialect-switcher title="fetch Assets by Owner" %}